conservationtechlab/dencam/README.md

 ### VIDEO_QUALITY

-Takes in a positive integer in the range from 10-40, 10 being the highest, 40 being the lowest.
-The value will affect the quality of video, starting at 10 and decreasing in quality up until 40.
-Recommended value should be in the range from 20-25 for our video purposes.
+Takes in a positive integer in the range of 10 to 40 where 10 is extremely high quality, and 40 is extremely low.
+The recommended value should be in the range of 20 to 25.

 ### FRAME_RATE

-Controls the frame rate of the recordings, taking in a postive integer from the range 1-60.
-The higher the number the smoother the recording, but the quality of the recording reduces.We found through testing that 30 is a decent halfway point, where the recording is smooth enough and the change in quality is not as noticable.
+Controls the frame rate of the recordings, taking in a postive integer in the range of 1 to 60.
+The higher the number, the smoother the recording at the expense of quality.
+We found through testing that 30 is a decent halfway point between a smooth recording and an unnoticable change in quality.

 ### CAMERA_ROTATION

-Controls the rotation of the Camera display by taking in a positve integere representing the oreintation in degrees.
-To have the camera display in landscape, pass values 0 or 180.
+Controls the rotation of the camera display by taking in a positive integer, which represents the oreintation in degrees.
+To have the camera display in landscape, set the value to 0 or 180.

 ## Using the DenCam user interface

 The DenCam user interface is through the PiTFT screen.
 It does not use the touchscreen functionality of the screen: the screen itself is only used for display and the top two physical buttons beside the screen are used for control.
-DenCam will start on the OffPage, which is in the middle of our traversal, and booted into automatically for power saving purposes.The top button will advance the display through a series of status pages:
+DenCam will start on the OffPage, which is in the middle of our traversal.
+DenCam will boot into the OffPage automatically for power saving purposes.
+The top button will advance the display through a series of status pages:

 * Networking Information Page
 * Recording Status Page